YOUTH ETHICS SUMMIT: JULY 2020

 To participate in this summit, one must be concerned about one or more unethical practices prevalent in his or her community, Church, school, work or family and must be willing to work with us to fight such practices through the initiation of ethics community projects.

-Youth Ethics Community Project is a component of CSAAE’s Youth Ethics and Anti-Corruption Program (YEAP).
-The aim is to challenge youths passionate about human rights, rule of law, anti-corruption and character formation to identify abuses and their root causes in their communities as well as share insights on how best to prevent and fight these.
-The project also supports youths promoting rule of law, human rights, integrity, accountability and transparency.
-Our YEAP team will screen submissions and bring such youths from across Nigeria together to a three-day Youth Ethics Summit holding at Abuja or Lagos in the second half of 2020 to discuss their projects before local and international ethics experts, investors and activists.
+Our YEAP team will screen submissions and bring such youths from across Nigeria together to a three-day Youth Ethics Summit holding in Lagos in July to discuss their ideas before local and international ethics experts, investors and activists.
 This will afford successful applicants increased visibility and an opportunity to meet with prospective investors.
-Some projects will receive onsite funding to scale up their projects and mentorship from experts at the center.
+Some projects will receive onsite funding to scale up start or scale up their projects and mentorship from experts at the center.

 The summit will also be an opportunity for us to present awards to youths nominated by their peers for our Incorruptible Nigerian Youth Award.
 This award honors youths fighting abuse of human rights and corruption in Nigeria.
-There will also be presentation of awards to winners of the Youth Ethics Essay and Debate Contests aimed at creating awareness of human rights, rule of law and anti-corruption among youths in Nigeria.
+There will also be presentation of awards to winners of the Youth Ethics Essay Contest

 WHO CAN APPLY?